Hawkar-usls/Cardputer-Game-Station-Emulators/README.md

 ## About Games

-You can place the **ROM uncompressed files** anywhere on your SD card and select them. **Avoid having folders with more than 512 items** to prevent loading times.
+You can place the **ROM uncompressed files** anywhere on your SD card and select them.
 The firmware allows running ROMs up to 6 MB.

+> **⚠️ Avoid having more than 512 ROMs per folder** to prevent loading times.

 When browsing your game list, you can **type the first few letters of a game’s name** to jump directly to it.
 This makes it much faster to find a specific title, especially when your library contains dozens of entries.
-You should **avoid game titles longer than 64 characters**.

 ## About Saves

 Save files are created automatically and organized into separate folders per console on your SD card. **Each save is linked to the game’s filename**.

-**⚠️ Important: The autosave system writes to the SD card in the background at regular intervals.**
+> **⚠️ The autosave system writes to the SD card in the background at regular intervals.**

 The chance of corrupting a save by resetting the device exactly at the moment a write occurs is low.
 However, to completely eliminate this risk, it is recommended to exit games properly.